justincasher/justincasher.github.io/articles/Weil-Conjectures-Intro/Weil-Conjectures-Intro.md

 &emsp; Let $$ X_0 $$ be a scheme of finite type over $$ \FF_q $$ (i.e. locally $$ X_0 $$ looks like a finite $$ \FF_q $$ algebra), and $$ X = X \times_{\FF_q} \text{Spec} \overline{\FF}_q $$ its extension to the algebraic closure.
 Write $$ A_0 $$ for a constructible $$ \QQ_{\ell} $$-sheaf on $$ X_0 $$ (a type of formal sheaf on the étale site), and $$ A $$ for its extension to $$ X $$.

+&emsp; An analogue of Corollary 2.2 is the following:

 **Theorem 3.1.** &nbsp; *For every $$ n $$,*

 $$